mockk/mockk/README.md

  fun add(a: Int, b: Int) = a + b
 }

-// Should dbe "ObjeBeingMocked will be unmocked after this scope." mockkObject(ObjBeingMocked) {
+// Should be "ObjBeingMocked will be unmocked after this scope" mockkObject(ObjBeingMocked) {
  assertEquals(3, ObjBeingMocked.add(1, 2))
  every { ObjBeingMocked.add(1, 2) } returns 55